matter-labs/era-compiler-solidity/docs/src/eravm/05-instructions/04-yul.md

 Original [Yul](https://docs.soliditylang.org/en/latest/yul.html#linkersymbol) auxiliary instruction.

-Returns the address of a deployable library.
+Sets the placeholder of a deployable library.
 The address must be passed to `zksolc` with the `--libraries` option, either in [compiler](../../02-command-line-interface.md#--libraries) or [linker](../../05-linker.md) mode.